bcgov/fasstr/README.md

 formats.
 Can use `write_flow_data()` or `write_results()` to customize saving tibbles to a local drive.

-#### Visualization
+##### Visualization

-The visualization functions, which begin with `plot_*` plot the various summary statistics and analyses as a way to visualize the data.
-While most plotting functions are as customizable as the analysis functions, some come pre-set with statistics that cannot be changed for consistency.
-Plots can be modified by the user using the `ggplot2` package and its functions.
+The visualization functions, which begin with `plot_*`, plot the various summary statistics and analyses as a way to visualize the data.
+While most plotting function statistics can be customized, some come pre-set with statistics that cannot be changed.
+Plots can be further modified by the user using the `ggplot2` package and its functions.
 All plots functions produce lists of plots (even if just one produced).
 Can use `write_plots()` to customize saving the lists of plots to a local drive (within folders or PDF documents).

 #### Function Options